astorfi/pythonic-automatic-email/README.rst

 **********************************************************
-Sending Multiple Customized Emails Uing Gmail API & Python
+Sending Multiple Customized Emails Using Gmail API & Python
 **********************************************************

 This repository is dedicated to show: